xuan2261/XNet/README.md

 The next step will be filling in the blanks and writing the code for each file.

+## PROJECT FEATURES

+- Supports a varity of network architectures and models.

+- Supports a varity of layers.

+- Supports a varity of activation functions.

+- Supports a varity of regularization functions.

+- Supports a varity of optimizers.

+- Supports a varity of random matrix initialization.

+- Extremely Portable.

+- Extremely Versatile.

+- Good Architecture and Code-base: You can easily implement it in your own projects.

 # LICENSE

 The XNet project uses the Apache License version 2.0